rvanwhy/rvanwhy.github.io/00-index.md

     </div>

     <div style="padding-top:1.5cm;align:left">
       <p>Welcome to my website!
-Here you will find my blog as well as all the other things important to me that I feel like sharing. </p>
+Here you will find my blog as well as all the other things important to me that I feel like sharing.
+Here is my
+      <a href="/assets/pdf/CV.pdf">CV</a>.</p>
     </div>
   </div>
 </div>